eurostat/gridviz/readme.md

 Create a viewer using  ```let viewer = gridviz.viewer();``` and customise it with the methods described in the [API reference](#api-reference) below.

-Most of these methods follow the pattern viewer.myMethod([value]): If a value is specified, the method sets the parameter value and returns the viewer object itself.
+Most of these methods follow the pattern app.myMethod([value]): If a value is specified, the method sets the parameter value and returns the viewer object itself.
 If no value is specified, then the method returns the current value of the parameter.

 Here's a barebones example that loads a CSV containing population data for a 5x5 km grid of europe: